Australia: Federation to the World Wars

 In 1914, Australia joined the Allies in the First World War, and took part in the fighting on several fronts.
 Of the 324,000 men who served overseas, about 60,000 were killed and another 152,000 were wounded.
 Many Australians regard the defeat of the Australian and New Zealand Army Corps (ANZAC) at Gallipoli in 1915 as the "baptism of fire" that forged the new nation's identity.
 The beginning of the campaign is commemorated annually on Anzac Day, a date which rivals Australia Day as the nation's most important.

 From 1939 to 1945, Australia joined the Allies in fighting the Second World War.
 Australia's armed forces fought in the Pacific, European and Mediterranean and Middle East theatres.
 The shock of Britain's defeat in Singapore in 1942, followed soon after by the bombing of Darwin and other Japanese attacks on Australian soil, led to a widespread belief in Australia that a Japanese invasion was imminent, and a shift from the United Kingdom to the United States as Australia's principal ally and security partner.
-Since 1951, Australia has been allied with the United States under the ANZUS treaty.
+Since 1951, Australia has maintained a mutual security alliance with the United States under the ANZUS treaty.